 - Whole grapefruit can fit many diabetes meal plans when carbs are counted.

 Grapefruit is often described as a low glycemic index fruit.
 Glycemic index estimates how quickly a carbohydrate food raises glucose compared with a reference food.
-That can be useful, but it is not the whole story.
-Total carbohydrate, portion size, ripeness, what you eat with it, and your medication plan all affect your glucose response.
+That can be useful, but it is not the whole picture.
+Total carbohydrate, portion size, ripeness, what you eat with it, and your medication plan all affect your response.

 Is grapefruit good for blood sugar?

-Grapefruit juice is different
+Why grapefruit juice is different

 Grapefruit juice can contain a similar carbohydrate load in a smaller, less filling volume.
 It is also easier to drink quickly.
 That can matter if you are trying to reduce glucose spikes or manage hunger between meals.
 Unsweetened juice is not the same as soda, but it still counts as carbohydrate.

-Medication Interactions May Be the Larger Risk
+Medication Interactions May Be the Bigger Risk

+Medication interaction is the main safety issue with grapefruit and diabetes for many adults.
 Grapefruit can affect intestinal enzymes and transporters that help process certain medicines.
 One important enzyme is CYP3A4, a protein in the gut that helps break down some drugs before they enter the bloodstream.
 Grapefruit can reduce this breakdown for some medicines, raising drug levels more than expected.

 Why it matters: A healthy fruit can still be unsafe with the wrong medication.